Contents

 As a result, the voltage flows from the emitter to the collector.

-Finally, you can place a PN junction diode like 1N4007 between the 100KΩ resistor and capacitor to allow the capacitor’s discharge to only flow through other resistors.
+Finally, you can place a PN junction diode like 1N4007 between the 100KΩ resistor and capacitor to allow the capacitor’s discharge to flow only through other resistors.

 How to Operate a Fade on LED Light Using Breadboard